-Christopher (Chris) Toney came to the Patriot Nation during the 2018 season helping with our Junior High program.
+Christopher (Chris) Toney came to the Patriot Nation during the 2018 season, helping with our Junior High program.
+Chris works as a Public Insurance Adjuster here in Oklahoma City.
 Chris has an extensive background in athletics, especially football.
-Chris sees himself first, as a husband to his wonderful wife Jennifer, and father to his beautiful children Bellamy, Stella, Bray, Hope, and Joshua.
+Chris sees himself first as a husband to his wonderful wife Jennifer and father to his beautiful children Bellamy, Stella, Bray, Hope, Gracie, and Joshua.

 Prior to raising his family, Chris attended Christian Heritage Academy and played eight-man football in high school.
 Chris went on to play football and baseball at Northwestern Oklahoma State University in Alva, Oklahoma.
 Chris played linebacker and was part of the 1999 NAIA National Championship Football team.
 Chris then transferred to the University of Oklahoma.
 Chris played scout team linebacker that entire season as the Sooners went on to win the 2000 National Championship.
-Chris was soon after moved to fullback where he started for the Sooners and part of two Big 12 Championships, Cotton Bowl Championship, Rose Bowl Championship.
+Chris was soon after moved to fullback, where he started for the Sooners and was part of two Big 12 Championships, the Cotton Bowl Championship and the Rose Bowl Championship.
 Chris went on to play professionally in the arena leagues.

 - To be eligible for High School, the player must not turn 19 before September 1st of the current season.
 To be eligible for Mid-High, the player must not turn 15 before September 1st of the current season (following OSSAA guidelines)